A successful project starts with providing background information about your business and a thorough explanation of your project.

 Rather than interviewing candidates over the phone, it's a good idea to conduct interviews over a video like Skype or Zoom.

 You can get a better sense of the candidate's previous experiences, skills and design process.

 Video conferencing will also give you a sense of the designer's critical thinking and understanding of your project.

 Proposals are essential to the understanding of what to expect from the project.
 You have to expect to see the following in a proposal :

 Introduction of the designer or the agency, including their skills, expertise and experiences

 The stages of the execution of the project - explanation of each step of the process

 Our team also provides mood boards of how we see the project progressing; that way, you can see the designers' vision and assess if it fits yours.

 When it comes down to it, working with designers is like working with anyone other professional.
-Imagine what you'd want from a client if you're not sure how to work with your designer.
+Imagine what you'd want from a client if you're unsure how to work with your designer.
 Clear, consistent communication.
 Reasonable and detailed expectations.
 Market rates for a job well done.
 Polite feedback.
-With these things, your relationship with a designer—whether freelance, contract, or an agency will be a good one.
+With these things, your relationship with a designer—whether freelance, contract, or agency will be a good one.